 Technology is recognised as a great enabler.
 However it is not so much the technology, but the expertise and capabilities that companies build around their chosen solutions that makes the biggest difference.

 “We can help fill gaps in talent and help them create a programmatic strategy from scratch.
 We can help them collect, manage and understand the value of their first-party data.
-Many of our clients were not utilizing programmatic before working with us.
+Many of our clients were not utilising programmatic before working with us.
 Clients overall need a willingness to trust us as experts and also be open to innovative thinking to help reach their goals.”

 Getting the right people and keeping them is hard work — and not for the reason you might imagine, say industry leaders.